-Small Business Saturday is on November 25 this year!
-Created by American Express, it’s a great opportunity to drive more customers to your local business.
+Small Business Saturday is on November 28 this year!
+Created by American Express, it’s a great opportunity to drive more customers to your local business (either in-person or online!).
 With the date just around the corner, you should take advantage of all the tools available to your small business, especially on Facebook.

 Here are some ways to use Facebook ads for Small Business Saturday:

 Target the Ideal Audience

 With Facebook advertising, you’re able to get really granular on the audience you choose to target.
 You can target customers by age, gender, geography, and more.
 If you want to get even more specialized with your targeting, you can also go after customers based on interests, behavior, and demographics.

 But, keep in mind that the more focused your targeting is, the more expensive it can be.
 So, identify a few key features of your typical buyer to target.
 If you’re promoting in-store purchases, you can target local customers.
 For example, a daycare may target local households with mothers between the age of 25-45.

 Determine Your Call to Action